ribice/dt/README.md

 - Date: Contains date info: YYYY-MM-DD
 - DateTime: Contains date and time information: YYYY-MM-DDTHH:mm

-Unlike `time.Time` these types contain an additional `Valid` field representing whether the data inside it was scanned/marshalled.
-This prevents situations like saving default date in database when nothing was received or responding via JSON with default date even though the date was empty.
+Unlike `time.Time` these types contain an additional `Valid` field representing whether the data inside it was scanned/marshaled.
+This prevents situations like saving default date in a database when nothing was received or responding via JSON with default date even though the date was empty.

+Types provided in dt represent sql types `time`, `date` and `timestamp`.

 ## Why not civil package?

 Google already offers something similar in [civil](https://github.com/googleapis/google-cloud-go/tree/master/civil) package.

-- It's not an independent library, but a small package in a very big project which leads to its own problems.
+- It's not an independent library, but a small package in a very big project which leads to its problems.
-- It doesn't implement the Scan/Value sql interfaces.
+- It doesn't implement the Scan/Value SQL interfaces.
-- It marshalls to zero date/time/datetime which is horrible (`time.Time` does this as well.)
-You can't differentiate inputed `00:00` and empty value.
+- It marshalls to zero date/time/datetime (`time.Time` does this as well.)
+You can't differentiate inputted zero date/time/datetime and empty value.
 - Slower development cycle

 ## License